 We file income tax returns in the U.S. federal jurisdiction and various state, local, and non-U.S. jurisdictions.
-We are no longer subject to U.S. federal, state and local, or non-U.S. income tax examinations in major taxing jurisdictions for years before 2005.
+We are no longer subject to U.S. federal, state and local, or non-U.S. income tax examinations in major taxing jurisdictions for years before 2007.
 The IRS began its examination of tax years 2005-2007 during the third quarter of 2008.
 In the first quarter of 2010, we began the process of advancing the examination procedures to tax years 2008-2009 for certain matters under examination in the 2005-2007 audit cycle.

 In the first quarter of 2011, we effectively settled the examinations of tax years 2005-2006.
-Additionally, in the first quarter of 2011, we advanced the audit of 2007 and certain matters related to tax years 2008-09.
-Considering the current status of the 2007 audit and those matters related to 2008-2009, as well as the effective settlement of the audit of tax years 2005-2006, our gross unrecognized tax benefits have been reduced by approximately \$200 million in the first quarter of 2011, and our consolidated results of operations benefited from an immaterial reduction in income tax expense.
-We anticipate a cash payment of approximately \$200 million will be paid in the second quarter of 2011 related to tax years 2005-2006.
+Additionally, in the first quarter of 2011, we advanced the audit of 2007 and certain matters related to tax years 2008-2009.
+Considering the current status of the 2007 audit and those matters related to 2008-2009, as well as the effective settlement of the audit of tax years 2005-2006, our gross unrecognized tax benefits were reduced by approximately \$200 million in the first quarter of 2011, and our consolidated results of operations benefited from an immaterial reduction in income tax expense.
+During the second quarter, we made a cash payment of approximately \$140 million for tax years 2005-2006.
+We anticipate an additional cash payment of approximately \$40 million in the third quarter related to the settlement.